tmct/android-library/README.md

 ###Switching Between Full and Compact

-Swapping the [tealium.2.1.jar](TealiumFull/tealium.2.1.jar) with [tealium.2.1c.jar](TealiumCompact/tealium.2.1c.jar) (or vice versa) is simple; just replace the undesired library in the *libs/* directory with the desired library.
-Since the Full and Compact libraries have identical APIs; the swap will produce no build errors.
+Swapping the [tealium.3.jar](TealiumFull/tealium.3.jar) with [tealium.3c.jar](TealiumCompact/tealium.3c.jar) (or vice versa) is simple; just replace the undesired library in the *libs/* directory with the desired library.
+Since the Full and Compact libraries have identical APIs; the swap will produce no errors.

 ### What Next###
 Now that you've successfully integrated the library, you should now determine if the [Compact or Full Library versions](../../wiki/compact-vs-full) best fit your needs.
 Below are the key differences: